hanabi/hanabi.github.io/docs/image-format.md

 `crossed_out` attribute can be used to mark some pips with X (when all other copies of that card are seen elsewhere).

-`orange` attribute can be used to draw some rank pips with orange, it's useful for Pink suit.
+The `orange` attribute can be used to draw some rank pips with orange.
+This is useful for pink cards.

 By default, clued cards have an orange border, but this can be overridden with the `border` attribute.